hacs/documentation/documentation/developer/maintainer.md

 ---
-id: maintaner
+id: maintainer
-title: Maintaner
+title: Maintainer
 ---

 This page should contain:

-- information about CI/bots.
+- information about CI/bots/services.
 - How releases are handled.
-- How versioning is handled.
+- How versions is handled.